Key takeaways

 - In personal injury cases, it allows the injured party to secure a settlement quickly, sidestepping the uncertainty and delays of a trial.

-Depending on the situation, the release of claims agreement has to be updated.
-Let’s break down the most common types of agreements.
+Depending on the situation, the release of claims agreement needs to be structured differently.
+Here's a breakdown of the most common types.

 General vs. specific release agreements

-This is on the basis of the kind of claims covered by the agreement:
+This distinction is based on the scope of claims covered by the agreement:

-1. General release of claims: This includes all potential claims a party could have: known or unknown at the time of signing.
-Known claims are specific disputes or issues that you are aware of when you sign the agreement.
-For example, wages approved for overtime.
-Unknown claims are disputes that might arise sometime in the future.
-A contractor resolves a payment dispute with a client and signs a release.
-Later, they discover the client misused their designs but can't sue due to the release covering "unknown claims."
+1. General release of all claims: This covers all potential claims a party could have—known or unknown at the time of signing.
+Known claims are specific disputes or issues you're aware of when you sign.
+Unknown claims are disputes that might arise in the future.
+A contractor who resolves a payment dispute with a client and signs a general release, for example, cannot later sue when they discover the client misused their designs—because the release covered "unknown claims."

-2. Specific release of claims: Unlike a general release, it does not cover unrelated claims or future issues that might arise.
-A limited release of claims focuses only on issues or claims explicitly listed in the agreement which would include:
+2. Specific release of claims: Unlike a general release, this does not cover unrelated claims or future issues.
+A specific release focuses only on issues explicitly listed in the agreement, such as:

 - Disputes over unpaid wages or severance pay